 Voltaren is a nonsteroidal anti-inflammatory drug (NSAID).
 NSAIDs help reduce fever, pain, and inflammation.
-Voltaren is believed to work by inhibiting the production of chemicals that promote inflammation and blood clot formation in the body.
+Voltaren is believed to work by inhibiting the production of chemicals that promote inflammation that damages tissues.

 How do I take it?

-The FDA-approved label for Voltaren lists common side effects including constipation, nausea, gas, diarrhea, headache, and tinnitus.
+The FDA-approved label for Voltaren lists common side effects including application site reactions, including dermatitis.

-Rare but serious side effects listed for Voltaren include stroke, heart attack, fluid retention, edema (swelling), liver damage, and gastrointestinal bleeding.
+Rare but serious side effects listed for Voltaren include stroke, heart attack, elevation of liver enzymes, renal damage, high blood pressure, severe allergic reactions, fluid retention, edema (swelling), skin reactions, including a potentially fatal reaction called Stevens-Johnson syndrome, and stomach and intestinal damage.

 For more details about this treatment, visit: